FNA-XNA/docs/docs/3:-Distributing-FNA-Games.md

 These files you're looking at are a highly compacted Mono runtime that will be executing the C# assemblies, just as .NET would on Windows.
 The upside is, there are no system dependencies - the whole runtime is in this one folder, and all the native dependencies are in the lib folder.
 Convenient!

 However, note that not every single DLL in the C# standard library exists in this folder.
-Libs like System.Web.Services are not provided by default to save disk space, but if you need these you can just grab these from any Mono runtime and we'll recognize it.
-These libs are typically found in the lib/mono/4.x/ folder (the precompiled folder uses 4.5).
+Libs like System.Web.Services are not provided by default to save disk space, but if you need these you can grab them from the BCL archive.

 `kick.bin.x86_64` is going to be renamed to the name of your main EXE file.
 For example: